ONSdigital/gdhi-adj/README.md

     - Check settings in config/config.toml to ensure pipeline runs as intended.
     - Only need run either preprocessing or adjustment at any one time, as the output from preprocessing requires manual analysis before the input is created for the adjustment module.
+The true/false switches for these can be found in user_settings.
       ```
       preprocessing = true
       adjustment = false